Before my entry into the media Industry

 Beginning late June on Friday nights at 6pm at the Hamden Town Center Park, live bands play to diverse crowds made up of singles, couples, families, dogs and more!
 This free annual outdoor event truly features something for everyone.
 There’s no VIP but at the same time there is truly not a bad seat in the house.
 And if you come hungry you can feast off of the nearby food trucks or better yet, pack your own picnic complete with adult beverages.
 Bring your lawn chairs and blankets and make a space on the lawn as happy people jam to the music.

-Plenty of room at the Hamden Summer Free Concert Series.
-Lines galore at the delicious and ethnically diverse food trucks!
+Plenty of room at the free Hamden Summer Concert Series at the Hamden town green.
+Long lines at the ethnically diverse food trucks

 This year (2019) on Week 4 The Wailers, featuring Julian Junior Marvin, delighted the Friday night crowd.